Appendix B: Illustrative Examples

 Samitha and Lucas

 Samitha and Lucas meet at a party.
 They spend the evening dancing and getting to know each other.
 Lucas convinces Samitha to come up to his room.
-From 11:00pm until 3:00am, Lucas uses every line he can think of to convince Samitha to have sex with him, but she adamantly refuses.
+From 11 p.m. until 3 a.m., Lucas uses every line he can think of to convince Samitha to have sex with him, but she adamantly refuses.
 Finally, it seems to Lucas that her resolve is weakening when he tells her he won't consider it sexual relations.
 He convinces her to give him a "hand job" (hand to genital contact).
 Samitha would never have done it but for Lucas's incessant advances.
 He feels that he successfully seduced her and that she wanted to do it all along, but was playing shy and hard to get.
 Why else would she have come up to his room alone after the party?
 If she really didn't want it, she could have left.
-Lucas would be responsible for violating the University's Sexual and/or Relationship Misconduct policy.
+Lucas could be responsible for violating the University's Sexual and/or Relationship Misconduct policy.
 Lucas coerced Samitha into performing unwanted sexual touching upon him.
 Where sexual activity is coerced, it is forced.
-Consent is not effective when forced.
-Sex without effective consent is sexual and/or relationship misconduct.
+Consent is not present when forced.
+Sex without consent is sexual and/or relationship misconduct.

 Kate and Josh